ursafoot/Arduino-Makefile/README.md

 ## avrdude

 To upload compiled files, `avrdude` is used.
-This Makefile tries to find `avrdude` and it's config (`avrdude.conf`) below `ARDUINO_DIR`.
+This Makefile tries to find `avrdude` and its config (`avrdude.conf`) below `ARDUINO_DIR`.
 If you like to use the one installed on your system instead of the one which came with Arduino, you can try to set the variables `AVRDUDE` and `AVRDUDE_CONF`.
 On a typical Linux system these could be set to

       AVRDUDE     = /usr/bin/avrdude
       AVRDUDE_CONF = /etc/avrdude.conf